zaboople/essay/Ethics/FreeWill-III-Importance.md

 So we speak highly of heroic figures because they remind us of duty compelled by our own free will, and that we are all *capable* of summoning such courage, because this one person did so.
 That should be no surprise.

 Still, speaking justly to heroism is a complicated needle to thread.
 Of course dictators, monarchs, and so forth give out medals - sometimes to themselves and cronies.
 I don't think this ruins our respect for duty, but any good thing can be corrupted, and dysfunctional government can have its few saving graces.
-Anyhow, I hope I've done justice to a difficult subject, and my apologies if I messed it up.
+Anyhow, I hope I've done justice to a difficult subject.
 Good luck writing your speech.

 ------